a-paija/Sales-Demand-Optimization-/README.md

 Maven Roasters is a New York City-based coffee shop chain operating across three locations.
 While the business generates steady transaction volume, it lacks structured visibility into **when, where, and how revenue is being generated**, limiting its ability to optimize staffing, product mix, and overall operational efficiency.

-The dataset used in this project consists of transaction-level sales data across all locations, capturing key attributes such as purchase timestamps, product categories, item-level sales, and store performance.

 This project addresses critical business questions such as:
 - When customer demand peaks and declines throughout the day
 - How traffic patterns vary by day of week and location